OpheliaH901/Matplotlib-Challenge/README.md

 Line and Scatter Plots

     Our newly created data frame was filtered to only include one Female mouse that was treated with Capomulin.
-Based on the line plot, there was a downward trend in the tumor volume over the course of 45 days.
-A downward trend in the tumor volume shows a positive impact, but because the data is negatively skewed based on Capomulin's box plot, the data may be misleading and a deeper analysis will be necessary.
+Based on the line plot, there was a downward trend in the tumor volume over the course of 45 days (red line, constant).
+A downward trend in the tumor volume (blue line) shows a positive impact the regimen has on skin cancer, but because the data is negatively skewed based on Capomulin's box plot, the data may be misleading and a deeper analysis will be necessary.